 These terms generally refer to an intermediary that provides an online platform for issuers to offer and sell securities to investors.
-These include funding portals as defined under Multilateral Instrument 45-108 Crowdfunding and National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions or an investment dealer or exempt market dealer facilitating distributions of securities for an issuer under other prospectus exemptions.
+These include funding portals as defined under Multilateral Instrument 45-108 Crowdfunding.

 Purchaser information

 20. The issuer sold shares to a purchaser that instructed that the shares be registered in the name of its investment adviser.
 What name is the filer required to disclose in Schedule 1 of the report?